vokegpu/ekg-ui-library/README.md

 All buffers swap into GPU are totally handled and optimized by `ekg::gpu::allocator`, it protects your gpu from multiples buffers dispatch, it only uses two buffers and implement high shading communication making a partial instanced rendering.

-The scale manager works with dynamic offsets, for better interactions it automatically sets the scale of min_offset and button sizes (if auto-scale mode is enabled), other service of scale manager is set widgets position based on root display, small screens like smartphones, reduce the bounds interaction between mother/master parent and others widgets.
+The scale manager works with dynamic offsets, for better interactions it automatically sets the scale of min_offset and button sizes (if auto-scale mode is enabled), other service of scale manager is set loaded_widget_list position based on root display, small screens like smartphones, reduce the bounds interaction between mother/master parent and others loaded_widget_list.

 # Author